Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Results

-The greedy ordering naturally discovers the sensitivity hierarchy: V projections and attention outputs first (rounds 1--8), then later-layer Q/K (rounds 9--17), with early-layer MLPs last.
-Layer~0 is never selected.
-Thompson sampling significantly underperformed---the sensitivity landscape is too structured for exploration.
-Greedy at round 17 achieves PPL 29.9 (+30\%) compressing 30\% of matrices, while the barbell strategy (protecting L0--2, compressing rest) yields PPL 2{,}078 and uniform compression yields 3{,}865.
-With balanced truncation at gentle settings (50\%/rk256), 29\% of the model compresses with \emph{zero perplexity degradation}.
+\paragraph{Greedy allocation and contraction budget} A greedy strategy (sequentially compressing the lowest-regret group) achieves 24\% FLOPS savings at +27\% perplexity (Figure~\ref{fig:greedy}).
+The greedy ordering naturally rediscovers the sensitivity hierarchy: V projections first, early-layer MLPs last.
+The Lyapunov budget ($A_t = \prod_{s>t} \rho_s$) allocates 54\% of error tolerance to layers 8--11 and only 19\% to layers 0--3, but correlates weakly with greedy ordering (Spearman $r = 0.25$) because within-layer component sensitivity dominates.

-\paragraph{Lyapunov-guided budget.} The Lyapunov analysis enables principled budget allocation: error injected at layer $t$ is attenuated by $\prod_{s=t+1}^{n} \rho_s$ downstream.
-The resulting budget allocates 54\% of error tolerance to layers 8--11 (minimal downstream contraction) and only 19\% to layers 0--3 (whose errors traverse 8--11 contractive maps).
-The empirical greedy ordering correlates only weakly with the Lyapunov contraction factor at each layer (Spearman $\rho = 0.25$), because within-layer component sensitivity (the \texttt{mlp\_fc} catastrophe) dominates over layer-position effects.
-However, the Lyapunov \emph{budget}---defined as the cumulative downstream contraction $1/\prod_{s>t} \rho_s$, measuring how much error each layer position can tolerate---correlates strongly with layer-averaged compression regret (Spearman $\rho = 0.85$, $p < 0.001$).
-This correlation is partially confounded by the early-layer catastrophe (both budget and regret are highest for early layers), but confirms that Lyapunov stability captures the correct layer-level ordering, while component-level sensitivity requires separate empirical measurement.
+However, the Lyapunov \emph{budget}---defined as the cumulative downstream contraction $1/\prod_{s>t} \rho_s$, measuring how much error each layer position can tolerate---correlates strongly with layer-averaged compression regret (Spearman $r = 0.85$, $p < 0.001$).
+This correlation is partially confounded by the early-layer catastrophe (both budget and regret are highest for early layers), but confirms that the contraction profile captures the correct layer-level ordering, while component-level sensitivity requires separate empirical measurement.
 Effective compression allocation therefore requires two complementary tools: Lyapunov budgets for \emph{inter-layer} error tolerance, and component-level sensitivity scores for \emph{intra-layer} allocation.